ZupaDupa/ZupChat/README.md

 go to [localhost:8000](http://localhost:8000)

 click allow to see your camera and the connection will be made between your to open windows.

+You can also use channels to have multiple video calls at the same time.
+You can use any alphanumeric string as the channel ID.
+To join a channel called "webrtc", use the link [localhost:8000/#webrtc](localhost:8000/#webrtc)

 ##Thanks to